Frequently Asked Questions

 What kind of software will I need to own to study?

-The courses are taught in the Adobe creative suite.
-You will need to own Acrobat Pro too.
+The courses are taught in the Adobe Creative Cloud.

-Adobe has a package called the Adobe Creative Suite Standard.
-This package has all you need to study with us.
-You will need either the Adobe CS6 or The Creative Cloud.
-Please see each Course heading below as to which version of Adobe softwares you will need.
+This provides has all you need to study with us.
+Please see each Course heading below as to which specific software you will need.

-Intensive Foundation Course and CUA40715 Certificate IV in Design require: Creative Suite Design Standard Edition CS6 or The creative Cloud - Illustrator, photoshop, Indesign and Adobe Pro.
+Intensive Foundation Course and CUA40715 Certificate IV in Design require: Illustrator, Photoshop, Indesign and Acrobat Pro DC.

-Web Design require: The Premium Suite CS6 or The Creative Cloud - Illustrator, Photoshop, Indesign, Adobe Pro and Fireworks.
+Web Design require: Illustrator, Photoshop, Indesign, Acrobat Pro DC and Experience Design (Xd).

 What will I need in order to complete this course?